-All governors have access to the Education Training Foundation's online Governance Development Programme.
-Some governors have also attended additional CPD webinars delivered by external organisations including: the AoC, Education Training Foundation and Governors for Schools.
+Face to face opportunities were limited for part of 2021/22 due to Covid restrictions, however all governors have access to the Education Training Foundation's online Governance Development Programme.
+Some governors have also attended additional CPD webinars delivered by external organisations including: the AoC, Eversheds and the Education Training Foundation.

 The Corporation is responsible for ensuring that appropriate training is provided as required for new governors.
-During 2020/21, new governors have had a governance induction with the Clerk and have attended external webinars inductions delivered by the Association of College/ Education Training Foundation.
+During 2021/22, new governors have had a governance induction with the Clerk and have attended external webinars inductions delivered by the Association of College/ Education Training Foundation.